How To Write A Rap Song That Your Friends Will Enjoy

 Your friends will ABSOLUTELY ROAST you if the song is filled with “game / name” or “lit / hit” rhymes.

-Throw in some multi-syllable rhymes and pronoun rhymes to get them surprised.
+So, throw in some multi-syllable rhymes and pronoun rhymes to get them surprised.
 Again you can find more information on that on our rhyming videos above.

 Step 6: Keep The Song Structure Concise